 Fisher Investments was founded in 1979 by Ken Fisher, a renowned figure in the investment world.
 Fisher penned his "Portfolio Strategy" column for Forbes magazine for over 30 years and has written 11 books.
 Investment Advisor Magazine has named Fisher one of the 30 most influential figures in the investment advisory business for the last three decades.
 Fisher currently serves as the firm's executive chairman and co-chief investment officer.

 Since its founding nearly 40 years ago, Fisher Investments has grown to serve clients across the globe.
 It is a privately held, fee-only firm.

 What Types of Clients Does Fisher Investments Accept?

 As mentioned previously, Fisher Investments’ private client base is a majority high-net-worth individuals, as the firm generally requires at least $500,000 in investable assets to open an account.
-The only exception to this is WealthBuilder accounts, which require a much lower minimum of $200,000.
+The only exception to this is WealthBuilder accounts, which are approved on a case-by-case basis and require a much lower minimum of $200,000.
 Additionally, the firm accepts smaller account sizes at its discretion, though these accounts - as well as all WealthBuilder accounts - will be subject to a higher fee rate of 1.50%.
 Because of these stipulations, Fisher Investments also works with a number of non-high-net-worth individuals.